ada-rose-dev/mimic/README.md

 * Full support for HTML manipulation with [jsdom](https://github.com/jsdom/jsdom)

 ## limitations
-__Importantly, `mimic` does *not* connect to the Roll20 servers and is *not* to be used for final testing, only for desktop-based debugging.__
+__Importantly, mimic does *not* connect to the Roll20 servers and is *not* to be used for final testing.
+Only usee mimic for desktop-based debugging.__

 Additionally, scripts loaded into `mimic` are *not* guaranteed to run in the order they are loaded into your HTML.
-This is because `mimic` *removes* any scripts from the HTML before running.
+This is because mimic *removes* any scripts from the HTML before running.
 This is done to keep runtimes fast.
 We may introduce a simple `mimic.json` file in the future to offer environment settings, including script execution order.

-`mimic` does not and will never have in-built support for drag'n'drop functionality or virtual tabletop emulation.
+mimic does not and will never have built-in support for drag'n'drop functionality, roll templates, or virtual tabletop emulation.
 This program is for character sheets only.

 ## usage
 1. Clone the repository wherever you'd like.